-Mathematics: The key to better and cheaper healthcareDecember 13th, 2012 in Health
+Mathematics: The key to better and cheaper healthcareDecember 13, 2012 in Medicine & Health / Health

 Efforts to achieve higher efficiency in healthcare delivery are often assumed to be forced by budget cuts that are in the end harmful to patients.
 However, quality improvements and cost savings can in fact go side-by-side, argues Nikky Kortbeek in his thesis on which he was recently awarded a PhD with distinction.